Estimated Reading Time: 10 Minutes

 Maximise your Genetic potential: During your twenties your hormones are primed for anabolic progress, so my advice would be to seek to gain the level of muscle that you want in your twenties.
 It makes sense to do this when the odds are stacked in your favour; it’ll still be possible later, but it’ll be harder.
 For many people, closing the gap on their natural muscular potential over the course of their twenties is both a worthwhile pursuit and a fantastic way to build self-confidence.

 Avoids common life pitfalls: We all hear stories of young athletes that kept away from the temptations of their local environment by engaging in their sport; while their friends were out joining gangs and getting into trouble, they were at practice, and it kept them out of trouble.
-Whilst incorporating fitness into our lifestyle is unlikely to be that romantic but keeping a diligent workout practice inherently demands a good deal of rest and recovery or you just won’t see the same results, keeping yourself less inclined to indulge in some of the more extreme partying you might otherwise have been drawn to.
+Whilst incorporating fitness into our lifestyle is unlikely to be that romantic but keeping a diligent and consistent workout practice inherently demands a good deal of rest and recovery or you just won’t see the same results, keeping yourself less inclined to indulge in some of the more extreme partying you might otherwise have been drawn to.

 Engrains habits: Because we might do well to consider our twenties a formative period, the sooner you can establish consistent exercise and lifestyle habits that keep you at a good level of body fat and in decent all around physical fitness, the more they will just become a part of who you are.
 Establish these early and that baseline will serve as an early warning system for potential health setbacks for the rest of your life; the higher you can make your standards in your twenties, the more accountable you’ll be to those standards through the decades.